 PSUs are RSUs that are linked to any one or more performance goals (in addition to, or in lieu of, time-based vesting terms) determined appropriate by the Board of Directors.
-Once vested, each PSU granted is equivalent to one ordinary share.
 The specific performance goals, as well as the time period associated with achieving such goals, are approved by the Board and are set forth in the grantee's grant agreement.
-To date, each PSU grant has had between three to five performance goals on which vesting is based, each such goal being either a specified Company milestone and or the success of a specific project, with vesting of 20%-33% on the achievement of each goal.
+To date, each PSU grant has had between three to five performance goals on which vesting is based, each such goal being either a specified Company milestone and or the success of a specific project, with vesting of 20-40% on the achievement of each goal.
 The tranche of PSUs associated with a given milestone expires 12 months after the target date established for that milestone.
-During 2019, no PSUs were vested in accordance with their original terms.
+During 2020, 884,581 PSUs were vested in accordance with their original terms.

-As of December 31, 2019, there were 19,878,913 ordinary shares issuable upon the exercise of outstanding equity instruments under the Plan.
+As of December 31, 2020, there were 36,501,579 ordinary shares issuable upon the exercise of outstanding equity instruments under the Plan.